 - Spinal stenosis

-At Appalachian Orthopedics, we offer three convenient locations: Bristol – Hospital, Bristol Midway, and Johnson City.
-Our specialty-trained spine doctor and physical medicine and rehabilitation specialist at Appalachian Orthopedics, Dr. Benjamin Knox and Dr. William Hodgson, have a full understanding of the spine's anatomy and are dedicated to delivering an exceptional level of spine care.
+Our specialty-trained spine doctors at Appalachian Orthopedics, Dr. Benjamin Knox and Dr. Matthew Lamagna, have a full understanding of the spine's anatomy and are dedicated to delivering an exceptional level of spine care.
 Our spine specialists will apply their expertise directly to your situation to guide you toward treatments that help reduce pain and restore you to optimal health.
 Our doctors always carefully consider nonsurgical options first before recommending surgery.
 Early on, they may take X-rays so that they can further study the spinal column and surrounding structures to determine which nonsurgical treatment may be right for you, such as physical therapy or injections.
-If surgery is ultimately needed, rest assured that our spine surgeon is fellowship-trained specifically in spine surgery and will use his advanced skills along with our state-of-the-art technology to perform a surgical procedure that can help reduce or eliminate your pain and help you gain the use of your back and neck again.
+If surgery is ultimately needed, rest assured that our spine surgeon is specialty-trained in spine surgery and will use advanced skills along with our state-of-the-art technology to perform a surgical procedure that can help reduce or eliminate your pain and help you gain the use of your back and neck again.

-If your spine pain is keeping you from living an active life, schedule an appointment with our expert spine surgeon or physical medicine and rehabilitation doctor to diagnose and treat your spine issue by requesting an appointment online or calling one of our three locations: Bristol – Hospital, Bristol Midway, or Johnson City.
+If your spine pain is keeping you from living an active life, schedule an appointment with one of our expert spine doctors to diagnose and treat your spine issue by requesting an appointment online or calling our Bristol – Hospital or Johnson City office.